 The “new” farm includes nine acres under cultivation, almost 39 acres of pasture and hay, Rockland County’s only cows and dairy, two draft horses, and a small apiary.
 Our Farm Leadership Team – Megan Durney, Kim Pace, and Peter Alexanian, mentored by Mac Mead – worked hard all summer to develop a biodynamic farm individuality in our suburban setting: caring for the land, feeding our neighbors, enriching community life, and offering educational opportunities to all ages and interests.

 This season, our produce and dairy products supplied the Fellowship Community’s 150 members and co-workers, a 30-share CSA, and a weekly Farm Stand at the Hand & Hoe, as well as patrons of Threefold Café and the Hungry Hollow Co-op.
 Hundreds of children joined in farm tasks with the Nature Place Day Camp and Farm & Garden Days.
-The new school year brought Chestnut Ridge Middle School students back for Neighbor to Neighbor, Green Meadow Waldorf School third-graders for their Farm Block, and a fresh batch of adult learners with the Pfeiffer Center’s One-Year Part-Time Training in Biodynamics.
+The new school year brought Chestnut Ridge Middle School students back for Neighbor to Neighbor, Green Meadow Waldorf School third-graders for their Farm Block, Otto Specht School students back to their Duryea Farm greenhouse, and a fresh batch of adult learners with the Pfeiffer Center’s One-Year Part-Time Training in Biodynamics.